-Conservation Measure Area/ Species/Fishery Period in Force No. Title Subarea/ Division and/or Fishing Season 2/Ш Mesh size All areas Notothenia rossii, Dissostichus eleginoides, Gobionotothen gibberifrons, Notothenia kempi, Lepidonotothen squamifrons Indefinite 4/Λ Regulation on mesh size measurement All areas Supplements Conservation Measure 2/III Indefinite $19/IX^{1,2}$ Mesh size for Champsocephalus gunnari All areas Champsocephalus gunnari Indefinite 173/XVIII ^{1,2} Minimisation of the incidental mortality of seabirds and marine mammals in the course of trawl fishing in the Convention Area All areas All trawl fisheries Indefinite 32/XIX Precautionary catch limitations on Euphausia superba in Statistical Area 48 48 Euphausia superba Indefinite until the total catch in any season exceeds 620 000 tonnes.
+Conservation Measure Species/Fishery Period in Force No. Title Subarea/ Division and/or Fishing Season 2/III Mesh size All areas Notothenia rossii, Dissostichus eleginoides, Gobionotothen gibberifrons, Notothenia kempi, Lepidonotothen squamifrons Indefinite 4/V Regulation on mesh size measurement All areas Supplements Conservation Measure 2/III Indefinite 19/IX ^{1,2} Mesh size for Champsocephalus gunnari All areas Champsocephalus gunnari Indefinite 173/XVIII ^{1,2} Minimisation of the incidental mortality of seabirds and marine mammals in the course of trawl fishing in the Convention Area All areas All trawl fisheries Indefinite 32/XIX Precautionary catch limitations on Euphausia superba in Statistical Area 48 48 Euphausia superba Indefinite until the total catch in any season exceeds 620 000 tonnes.
 95/XIV Limitation of the by-catch of Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Notothenia rossii and Lepidonotothen squamifrons in Statistical Subarea 48.3 48.3 Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Notothenia rossii, Lepidonotothen squamifrons Indefinite until by-catch limits in any season are reached.
-171/ХУШ Prohibition of directed fishery on Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Lepidonotothen squamifrons and Patagonotothen guntheri in Statistical Subarea 48.3 48.3 Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Lepidonotothen squamifrons, Patagonotothen guntheri Indefinite until reopened by the Commission on the advice of the Scientific Committee.
-194/XIX Limitation of the total catch of Champsocephalus gunnari in Statistical Subarea 48.3 in the 2000/01 season 48.3 Champsocephalus gunnari From 1 December 2000 to 30 November 2001 or until the catch limit or the by-catch limit of any of the species named in Conservation Measure 95/XIV is reached, whichever is sooner.
-Closed from 1 March to 31 May 2001.
-199/XIX Precautionary catch limit for Electrona carlsbergi in Statistical Subarea 48.3 in the 2000/01 season 48.3 Electrona carlsbergi From 1 December 2000 to 30 November 2001 or until the catch limit or the by-catch limit of any of the species named in Conservation Measure 95/XIV is reached, whichever is sooner.
-Special provision for Shag Rocks applies.
+171/XVIII Prohibition of directed fishery on Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Lepidonotothen squamifrons and Patagonotothen guntheri in Statistical Subarea 48.3 48.3 Gobionotothen gibberifrons, Chaenocephalus aceratus, Pseudochaenichthys georgianus, Lepidonotothen squamifrons, Patagonotothen guntheri Indefinite until reopened by the Commission on the advice of the Scientific Committee.
+219/XX Limits on the fishery for Champsocephalus gunnari in Statistical Subarea 48.3 in the 2001/02 season 48.3 Champsocephalus gunnari From 1 December 2001 to 30 November 2002 or until the catch limit or the by-catch limit of any of the species named in Conservation Measure 95/XIV is reached, whichever is sooner.
+Fishing prohibited within 12 n miles of the South Georgia coast from 1 March to 31 May 2002.